 This summer, some of the best cyclists in the world will converge on the streets of London to take part in a one-day bike race like no other.

-Continental Tires is proud to be the official sponsor of the King of the Mountains and Sprints competitions in the 2018 Prudential RideLondon-Surrey Classic on Sunday 29th July.
-The race will feature five punishing climbs and five sprints in each classification, with special prizes for the most talented riders on the day.
+Continental Tires is proud to be the official sponsor of the King of the Mountains competition in the 2019 Prudential RideLondon-Surrey Classic on Sunday 4th August.
+The race will feature six punishing climbs in each classification, with special prizes for the most talented riders on the day.

-“Continental Tires is the perfect partner for the King of the Mountains and Sprint classifications in the Prudential RideLondon-Surrey Classic,” says Hugh Brasher, Event Director for Prudential RideLondon.
+“Continental Tires is the perfect partner for the King of the Mountains classification in the Prudential RideLondon-Surrey Classic,” says Hugh Brasher, Event Director for Prudential RideLondon.

 The involvement of Continental Tires goes even further.
-The company is also the official safety partner of Prudentual RideLondon, with interactive exhibitions at Festival Zones during Prudential RideLondon FreeCycle, mechanical support services to the riders in the Prudential RideLondon-Surrey 100 sportive, and exhibiting the newest innovations in tire and rubber technology at the Prudential RideLondon Cycling Show at ExCeL from 26th - 28th July.
+The company is also the official safety partner of Prudential RideLondon, with interactive exhibitions at Festival Zones during Prudential RideLondon FreeCycle, mechanical support services to the riders in the Prudential RideLondon-Surrey 100 sportive, and exhibiting the newest innovations in tire and rubber technology at the Prudential RideLondon Cycling Show at ExCeL from 1st - 3rd August.

 The professional cyclists will depart from Horse Guards Parade, St James’s Park in central London.
 Leaving behind the legendary landmarks of Whitehall and Buckingham Palace, they’ll be rolling through south-west London towards the lush greenery of Richmond Park, where the first Continental Tires Sprint challenge awaits.
 The route then continues through the middle of Kingston upon Thames, before crossing the River Thames at Hampton Court Bridge and into Surrey.